Kanu Gandhi: Gandhi's photographer

 It was Shivaji Bhave, Vinobha Bhave's brother, on a visit to Wardha, who first asked Kanu to take up photography to capture events at the Ashram.
 When Kanu approached Gandhi with the request, Gandhi turned him down due to paucity of funds.
 The industrialist GD Birla, an associate of Gandhi's gave Kanu ₹ 100 to buy his camera, a Rolleiflex, and a roll of film.
 From 1938 until Gandhi's death ten years later, Kanu took many personal photographs of the Mahatma.

 Gandhi allowed Kanu to photograph him on three conditions: that he use no flash, that he never be asked to pose and that his photography would not be funded by the Ashram.
 Kanu met the costs of photography through a monthly stipend of ₹ 100 paid to him by Amritlal Gandhi of Vandemataram who had purchased a photograph of Sardar Vallabhbhai Patel from him.
 He also sold some of his photographs to newspapers and over time he began to produce images on a daily basis.
 Kanu also made films of Gandhi including one of his march in Noakhali in 1947.

 Kanu however was forbidden by Gandhi from capturing Kasturba's last moments as she lay dying on his lap during his incarceration at the Aga Khan Palace in Pune.
-Years later as Gandhi breathed his last in Abha's lap at Birla House, Delhi, Kanu was away at Noakhali where Gandhi had ordered him to stay.
+Years later as Gandhi died in Abha's lap at Birla House, Delhi, Kanu was away at Noakhali where Gandhi had ordered him to stay.
 Kanu's interest in photography came to an end with Gandhi's assassination although he did undertake a few assignments including one in famine affected Bihar in the 1950s.

 Having had no formal training in photography, Kanu learnt the art on the job.
 There is variation in the quality of his work which chronicles many of the events, both momentous and mundane, in the life of Gandhi and the Ashram.
 His work thus forms what The Independent called a corpus of "naturally-lit black-and-white photographs, which offer an extraordinary insider's view of Gandhi's life".
 Kanu's original photographs remained in obscurity until they were acquired by a German collector, Peter Ruhe, in the 1980s who traced similar material and began to market them.
 In 2007, Ruhe proposed to sell his collection of photographs and film to the Sabarmati Ashram Trust for ₹ 5 million.
 These again came up for a private sale in 2012.
 The attempts to auction off Gandhi memorabilia generated much controversy in India.